-Biology (BIOL), Minor
+Biology (BIO), Minor

 Requirements for Students Matriculating in or before Academic Year 2020-2021.
 Learn more about University Academic Regulation 3.1.

 Libby Howard, 515 LSW, 405-744-9670, Caitlin Laughlin, 513 LSW, 405-744-5340, Dan Leifield, 514E LSW, 405-744-2754 or Vicki Rhodey, 503 LSW, 405-744-9686

 |BIOL 1114||Introductory Biology (LN)||4|

 Additional OSU Requirements